aronboliveira/websites-snippets/README.md

 3. 🐋 [DeepSeek](https://chat.deepseek.com/)
 3. 😸 [GitHub](https://github.com/)

+# 🧩 Extension usage (working on it...)

+Download the .zip file and load it with Load Unpacked in Extensions > Manage Extensions

+# ⭐ Bookmark usage (available for all)

 Save the minified version as a bookmark for usage through clicking, or write them in the console!

-⚠ IMPORTANT: These snippets **DO NOT PERSIST** through sessions.
+⚠ IMPORTANT: These snippets **DO NOT PERSIST** through sessions if you opt for using the bookmark version.
 You have to click on them after every page load you wish to use them.

 🕷 Please submit any **Bugs** to the [Developer e-mail](mailto:aron.programador@gmail.com)